 Skip to content

 Devon Children’s Services are on an exciting and ambitious journey of cultural change to embed restorative and relational ways of working.
 We believe that for the vast majority of families, the family home is the best place by far for children to live, with local, place-based support that includes help and support at the earliest opportunity from us and our partners.
-We believe that children and young people in Devon should have the best possible start in life and the opportunity to thrive.
 We know that working collaboratively with families is the most effective way to achieve good outcomes for children.

 What is Restorative Practice?